-i Car parking for Non-Identified Activities

-Car parking for any activity not identified in Table 1, and which is not a permitted or controlled activity within the zone in which it is located.

-ii Any activity which does not comply with the following Site Standards shall be a Discretionary Activity with the exercise of the Council's discretion being restricted to the matter(s) specified in that standard.
+- Car pParking for Non-Identified Activities Car pParking (other than for cars) for any activity not identified in Table 1, and which is not a permitted or controlled activity within the zone in which it is located. - ii Any activity which does not comply with the following Site Standards shall be a Discretionary Activity with the exercise of the Council's discretion being restricted to the matter(s) specified in that standard.